Chychyndr/ready-runner-one/README.md

 # Ready Runner One

-A small fullscreen browser runner inspired by classic pixel arcade games.
+A small fullscreen pixel runner where the obvious path is not always the right one.

 Reach `10000` points and find the key.

-## Play locally
+## Play

-Open `index.html` in any modern browser.
+Open the GitHub Pages link or run `index.html` locally in any modern browser.

 ## Controls

 - `Space` - start / jump / restart

+## Tech

+Pure HTML, CSS, and JavaScript.
-No build step, dependencies, or package manager are required.
+No build step, dependencies, or package manager required.